Ready to become a better problem solver?

 Do you know what one of the top skills attorneys tell me they want their paralegals to have?
 It’s being able to problem-solve.
 I consistently hear, “I have a great paralegal because he (or she) solves my problems.
 They don’t bother me with the little stuff – they just fix it.
 And if they can’t fix it without involving me, they don’t just come to me to report the problem, they bring me solutions.”

 Because of this, I’ve made it my mission to figure out how I can help paralegals and legal assistants become better problem solvers.
-In fact, I recorded an entire lesson on it for my new Litigation Boot Camp course that launched this week!
+In fact, I recorded an entire lesson on it for my new Litigation Boot Camp course that is available now!
 This isn’t just about what it takes generally to be a better problem solver, it is about how we can become better at it in the paralegal and legal assistant role.

 So what is a problem solver?
 According to dictionary.com, a problem solver is a thinker who focuses on the problem as stated and tries to synthesize information and knowledge to achieve a solution.